jjdeprisco/JDRenderEngine/README.md

 3. Scene and current time (in seconds) are provided via a heads-up display that can be used as a preview or rendered with the actual content.
 The default output for the Moviefileout TOP does not include this overlay, but it's easy to change.
 4. Scene time caluclations are handled by scripts.
 5. Options for running test audio without rendering.
+6. Optional post FX section that can be controlled per scene.
-6. Everything is *independent* of the Touchdesigner timeline.
+7. Everything is *independent* of the Touchdesigner timeline.

 ## How to use: